percona/pmm/source/manage/conf-mysql-perf-schema.rst

    later versions.
 It is not available at all in MySQL versions prior to 5.6.

-   If certain instruments are not enabled, you will not see the corresponding graphs in the :ref:`dashboard-mysql-performance-schema` dashboard.
+   If certain instruments are not enabled, you will not see the corresponding graphs in the :ref:`mysql-performance-schema-details` dashboard.
 To enable full instrumentation, set the option ``--performance_schema_instrument`` to ``'%=on'`` when starting the MySQL server.